sohaib2011/network-secure-lab/ubuntu/config.md

-This guide will showcase how to configure an Ubuntu Server as a LAN client in a virtual network environment using pfSense as the firewall and DHCP server.
+This guide will showcase how to configure an Ubuntu Server as a LAN client in a virtual network environment using pfSense as the firewall and DHCP server

 ---